The Cost of a Free Lunch: Evidence from U.S. Derivatives Markets: In-Sample Results

-Table~\ref{tab:is_summary_gbm} reports an $R^2$ of 0.309 and an RMSE of 13.57\,bp for the pooled specification.
-The separate specifications yield $R^2$ values of 0.312 for SPX and 0.281 for RUT---no dramatic improvement over the pooled baseline.
-This suggests that the central structure of the carry gap is largely common to both markets.
+Table~\ref{tab:is_summary_gbm} shows that the reduced-form specification has meaningful explanatory power.
+The pooled common-slope specification has an $R^2$ of 0.309 and an RMSE of 13.57\,bp.
+The separate specifications deliver similar fit, with $R^2$ values of 0.312 for SPX and 0.281 for RUT.
+The limited gain from estimating separate models suggests that the central structure of the carry gap is largely common across the two markets.